edwardslab-wustl/me-class/readme.txt

 (III) Perform classification.
     - Resulting prediction files will consist of prediction of expression change along with gene information.

+(IV) Plot performance.
+    - Plot average ROC curve for each method over multiple samples.
+        Also, calculate performance statistics for an accuracy versus 1-reject-rate.

 ************
 USEFUL NOTES